 People in their 50s shouldn’t shy away from equities, either.
 Fidelity Freedom Funds, which are target date funds that automatically adjust asset allocation based on a retirement date, still include equity investments for those in their 50s.
 Being too conservative can hurt your chances of getting the return you need to reach $1 million by age 65.

 If you need help creating a plan to reach your savings goal, start by asking if your employer offers access to investment advice as part of your benefits package.
+Also, look into other investments to grow your money.
 Otherwise, consider meeting with a financial planner.

 - What Money Topics Do You Want Covered: Ask the Financially Savvy Female